Common Reading at Elon

 Accessing the Common Reading

 Every first-year student will be provided with a free electronic copy of the Common Reading!
-This version and information about the book and how to prepare to use it in class will be available on Moodle starting July 22.
+This version and information about the book and how to prepare to use it in class will be available on Canvas in July.
 Look for an email in early summer about how to access your copy.
 If you prefer to purchase a print or audio copy, please do!
 You’ll be able to opt out of the digital version.

 About the Elon Common Reading Program